-- 3.6 Red-legged partridges are usually released into much smaller discrete units compared to pheasants.
-According to the GWCT, a medium to large shoot may use in excess of 20 closed-top release pens that each contain 50 300+ birds.
-On larger shoots, typically 250 birds will go into a pen of about 10x10 metres, giving a much higher stocking density than for pheasants.
+- 3.7 Red-legged partridges are usually released into much smaller discrete units compared to pheasants.
+According to the GWCT, a medium to large shoot may use more than 20 closed-top release pens that each contain 50 300+ birds.
+On larger shoots, typically 250 birds will go into a pen of about 10x10 metres, giving a much higher stocking density than for pheasants but usually for a shorter period.
 These smaller pens can be temporary and be removed immediately following the release.
-As with pheasants, the timing of the release is aimed at ensuring that birds are mature and fully adapted to their environment by the time shooting commences. - 3.7 Each release pen is usually associated with a strip or block of dedicated game cover (usually consisting of sown cereal and brassica crops) in otherwise open country, usually arable farmland but also grassland and occasionally moorland, where pens can be located on the allotment or on the edge of the moorland (on either acid grassland or dense bracken stands). - 3.8 Birds are typically placed in pens at around 8 weeks of age where they are held for 2 to 4 weeks before release.
+As with pheasants, the timing of the release is aimed at ensuring that birds are mature and fully adapted to their environment by the time shooting commences. - 3.8 Each release pen/location is usually associated and located within a strip or block of dedicated game cover (usually consisting of sown cereal and brassica crops) in otherwise open country, usually arable farmland but also grassland and moorland edges where pens can be located on either acid grassland or dense bracken stands on the lower slopes of the moor.

+- 3.9 Birds are typically placed in release pens at around 12-16 weeks of age where they are held for a short period (between 2 to 4 weeks).
 Birds are then progressively released whereby a small quantity of birds are released at any one time while retaining a successively smaller number of birds in the pen.
-The birds remaining in the pen call to the released birds which helps prevent the released birds from dispersing.
-Food and water are also provided close to the pen to hold released birds in the vicinity.
-The alternative approach is to release all the birds from a pen at the same time.
-Although it is not considered to be good practice, red-legged partridge are also subject to immediate or 'hard' releases i.e., birds are released directly into the wild (often into game crop cover) without first being placed into a release pen.
+The birds remaining in the pen will call to the released birds which helps prevent the released birds from dispersing.
+The call birds are released once those already released are established in their 'area' as well and under normal circumstances pens are taken down.
+Food and water are also provided by their keepers close to the pen to hold released birds in the vicinity.
+The alternative approach is to release all the birds from a pen at the same time. - 3.10 Although it is uncommon practice, red-legged partridge can also be subject to immediate or 'hard' releases whereby birds are released directly into the wild (often into game crop cover) without first being placed into a release pen.